 Tuscany.
 Heavy rainfall and floods in Toscana caused hundreds of residents to flee their homes, in one area 9 inches of rainfall was

 recorded in just four hours.

-To those interested the below post also deals with the issue of sustainability;
+To those interested the two post below also deal with the issue of sustainability;